-Psychologists in our division actively engage in ongoing educational talks to community and university audiences, including medical residents within the department.
-Psychologists also remain available to residents and medical students who wish to learn more about neuropsychology and medical psychology via individual meetings with the psychologist.
+Psychologists in our division actively engage in ongoing educational talks to university and community audiences, including medical residents within the department.
+Psychologists also routinely provide observational and training opportunities for residents, medical students, and doctoral level psychology graduate students via individual meetings and didactics with the psychologist.

 Areas of Expertise

 Traumatic injury, chronic illness or disability causes emotional upheaval that can be difficult and challenging for both the patient and family The patient is often faced with the reality of reduced independence and transition to an altered lifestyle.Research has shown that attitude, outlook, and coping skills are essential foundations of effective rehabilitation, and that not treating these emotional issues can lead to further disability.

 The neuropsychology/medical psychology team has special expertise in dealing with such challenges.
 They fully recognize that the best possible recovery requires expert attention to the patient’s skills, attitudes, behaviors, and family relationships in addition to physical well-being.
 These professionals are trained and experienced in assessing and treating the overlapping area between medical illnesses and psychological problems.

 Neuropsychology and medical psychology services are carefully designed to meet the varied needs of each patient.
 Our psychologists collaborate closely with referring physicians, as well as with interdisciplinary teams including speech pathologists, PTs, OTs, case managers and employers as needed.
 Specialized services include Neuropsychological Evaluation, Medical/Rehabilitation Psychology, and Pain Management.

 Collectively, our expertise covers numerous medical diagnoses, including but not limited to psychological aspects of traumatic brain injury, spinal cord injury, CVA, amputation, Parkinson’s disease, MS, dementia, cancer, cardiac problems, ventilator dependence, and other complex neurological and medical issues.